top of page

 2107.jpg

 As the project grew in complexity, I structured Re:Consent as a single service system rather than isolated features.
 I mapped key breakdown points across pregnancy where anxiety is high, time is limited, and consent often becomes unclear.
-This led to a three-phase framework aligned with how people actually experience care: before, during, and after birth.
+This led to design a three-phase framework aligned with how people actually experience care: before, during, and after birth.

 The framework adapts interactions to users’ cognitive and emotional capacity at each stage.
 Visual walkthroughs support preparation before birth, critical prompts reduce decision fog during birth, and the Reflection Kit provides closure after birth.